-Under Section 13M(1) of the Income Tax Act, all registered charities will enjoy automatic income tax exemption without having the need to meet the 80% spending rule.
-In other words, they do not need to file income tax returns.
+With effect from the Year of Assessment 2008, all registered charities will enjoy automatic income tax exemption without having the need to meet the 80% spending rule.
+In other words, they do not need to file income tax returns effective from the Year of Assessment 2008.